1. History meets art at the Museum of Brisbane

 Brisbanites take their brunching very seriously, and for that reason there are many places to do just that.
-The best are in the Valley, Paddington and West End but if you’re up for a sweet brunch date, check out the city’s best dessert food (which can be consumed at an hour of the day).
+The best are in Fortitude Valley, Paddington and West End but if you’re up for a sweet brunch date, check out the city’s best dessert food (which can be consumed at any hour of the day).

 21. Day trip to the beach

-An hour north and south of Brisbane is some of Australia’s best beaches.
+An hour north and south of Brisbane are some of Australia’s best beaches.
 Find a mate with a car or catch the train to the furthest station towards the Gold Coast or Sunshine Coast.
-Sun and sand, here we come!
+Sun and sand, here we come.